cjmacsax/CyberNotes/Active Directory.md

 	- copy NITD.dit - `cmd.exe /c copy [shadow copy name]\Windows\NTDS\NTDS.dit [output location]`

-## Groups
+### Groups

 Groups vs. OUs: Groups are specifically for setting permissions for resource access.
 OUs can organize many types of objects (including users and groups) by applying different settings.
-Rather than permissions, OUs can deploy many users at a time that will have a certain set of organizational attributes.
+Rather than permissions, OUs can deploy many users at a time that will have a certain set of organizational attributes, such as nomenclature characteristics.

+In short:
+- Groups = permissions
+- OUs = configuration settings

 - Group Type: defines the group's purpose
 	- Two main types - security and distribution